-

 CHRISTIAN BOLTANSKI: GEO HARLY DANSEUR PARODISTE

 (BOLTANSKI, CHRISTIAN).
 Boltanski, Christian.
 Dijon, FRANCE: Art & Art, 1988.
 First Edition 1/300.
 8vo.
 Printed Wrappers.
 Artist's Book.
 Very Good.. np (24pp), 9 monochrome illustrations.
 Text in French.
 Limited to three hundred copies only, this charming artist's book by Christian Boltanski presents nine sepia-toned portraits of the title's protagonist Georges Harly found in a cigar box.
 A handsome example of entry number sixty-five in Jennifer Flay's "Christian Boltanski: Catalogue - Books, Printed Matter, Ephemera 1966-1991" showing some slight sunning along the length of the spine.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 017920

 -